 Provide technical expertise to the SIEC on matters relating to current and future allocation, use, and licensing of radio spectrum.

-Review and provide technical requirements to the SIEC and other parties such as, but not limited to the Washington State Department of Enterprise Services, regarding the purchase of all state wireless radio communications system equipment to ensure that after the transition from a radio over internet protocol network, any new trunked system shall be, at a minimum, project-25; that any new system that requires advanced digital features shall be, at a minimum, project-25; and that any new system or equipment purchases shall be, at a minimum, upgradable to project-25;
+Review and provide technical requirements to the SIEC and other parties such as, but not limited to the Washington State Department of Enterprise Services, regarding the purchase of all state wireless radio communications system equipment to ensure that any new trunked system shall be, at a minimum, project-25 (P25); that any new system that requires advanced digital features shall be, at a minimum, P25 compliant; and that any new system or equipment purchases shall be, at a minimum, upgradable to P25;

 Identify, review, and assess possible federal or other funding for SIEC sponsored wireless communications projects, activities, systems or investments.